Cloud7050/nodejs-poefilter/README.md

 - Quest items
 	- (Text colour stays lime)
 	- Background white
-	- (Game has default green exclamation mark)
+	- (Minimap: Vanilla has green exclamation mark)
 - Others
 	- Minimap: Pink house

 ## Equipment

 Works through a system of hide immunity.
-Anything not hide immune by the end of the process gets shrunk & unmapped.
+Anything not hide immune by the end of the process gets shrunk & unmapped:

+- Text resized to smallest
+- Background faded
+- Silenced
+- Removed from minimap

 Also has a system of fluff outlines.
 Anything deemed to have fluff outlines will additionally get its outline removed when shrunk & unmapped.